PsychoPoet Research Initiative

 What is inositol?

 Inositol is a naturally occurring substance which is found in human spinal fluid.
 It's also, rarely, known as vitamin B8.
 Inositol is chemically similar to sugar and inositol powder has a sickly, sugary taste.
+It isn't unpleasant.
+I don't know what it smells like, as I don't want people to see me with white powder round my nose.

 How is inositol linked to emotional difficulties?